mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 classes: wide
 ---

-AWS SAA Certificatin Resilient Architectures
+AWS Certified Solutions Architect - Associate SAA-C03

 Only a subset of services.
 knowledge will be the architecture, how they work together,